 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment of agents and business managers of artists, performers and athletes is expected to grow 3% during the 2014-2024 decade, which is slower than average (www.bls.gov).
-These professionals earned a median annual wage of $62,940 in May 2015.
-Music directors and composers, which includes music producers, are expected to see 3% growth in employment opportunities during the 2014-2024 decade, which is slower than average.
-PayScale.com reported in January 2016 that music producers earned a median annual wage of $49,781.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of agents and business managers of artists, performers and athletes is expected to grow 10% during the 2018-2028 decade, which is slower than average (www.bls.gov).
+These professionals earned a median annual wage of $66,040 in May 2018.
+Music directors and composers, which includes music producers, are expected to see 1% growth in employment opportunities during the 2018-2028 decade, which is slower than average.

 There are master's degree programs available for individuals who decide to further their education in either music or management, depending on their inclination.
 Master's degree programs in management, finance, business administration, marketing, public relations or promotions might help those individuals who want to advance to leadership positions on the business side of the music industry.
 Master's degree programs in music and sound production might help those music merchandisers who are more interested in the production and creative side of the industry.